MrStrange545/LearningJava/README.md

-# Software Development
+# Learning Java With me.
 Welcome my friend <br>
-Have a sweet Smile for you are going to see something new about Software Developement.
+Have a sweet Smile for you are going to Learn  something new about Learning Java.
 ## Repository Introduction
-This repository is made for Solely Software Development Purpose. <br>
+This repository is made for Solely for Education Purpose. <br>
 In this repository I will be using following tools
 + Java
-+ Python
-+ Html
-+ CSS
 + Intellij Idea
 + Youtube
 + Several books